tpalla/test_repo/README.md

 # test_repo
-using git commands trying to do communication between github and pycharm.\n This line is added from pycharm editor.
+using git commands trying to do communication between github and pycharm.<br>
+This line is added from pycharm editor.